 SELIMIYE MOSQUE & MEVLANA MUSEUM

 I was taken aback when I saw these two buildings for the first time.
-I certainly did not expect to see such an impressive Ottoman imperial mosque, especially after I had already seen the Aziziye Mosque.
+I certainly didn’t expect to see such an impressive Ottoman imperial mosque, especially after I had already seen the Aziziye Mosque.

-At that point, I connected famous Whirling Dervishes with Mevlana and Konya, especially as I had already visited the Mevlana Museum in Istanbul.
+At that point, I connected the famous Whirling Dervishes with Mevlana and Konya, especially as I had already visited the Mevlana Museum in Istanbul.